DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`energy.diff || energy.deficit || energydiff`_

--   This condition returns the difference between the maximum energy and the current energy of the player.
+-   This condition returns the difference between the maximum energy and the current energy of the target.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The energy deficit(difference) of the player.
+-   The energy deficit (difference) of the target.

 #### _Example:_